brian-j-smith/Mamba.jl/doc/tutorial.rst

 Initial values for ``y`` are those in the observed response vector.
 Likewise, the node is not updated in the sampling schemes defined earlier and thus retains its initial values throughout MCMC simulations.
 Initial values are generated for ``beta`` from a normal distribution and for ``s2`` from a gamma distribution.

 MCMC Engine
 ^^^^^^^^^^^

 MCMC simulation of draws from the posterior distribution of a declared set of model nodes and sampling scheme is performed with the :func:`mcmc` function.
 As shown below, the first three arguments are a ``Model`` object, a dictionary of values for input nodes, and a dictionary vector of initial values.
 The number of draws to generate in each simulation run is given as the fourth argument.
 The remaining arguments are named such that ``burnin`` is the number of initial values to discard to allow for convergence; ``thin`` defines the interval between draws to be retained in the output; and ``chains`` specifies the number of times to run the simulator.
-The simulation of multiple chains will be executed in parallel automatically if **julia** is running in multiprocessor mode on a multiprocessor system.
-Multiprocessor mode can be started with the command line argument ``julia -p n``, where ``n`` is the number of available processors.
-See the **julia** documentation on `parallel computing <http://julia.readthedocs.org/en/latest/manual/parallel-computing/>`_ for details.
+Results are retuned as ``Chains`` objects on which methods for posterior inference are defined.

 .. code-block:: julia